It always boils down to Fear of Dying - always.

-For years, I dressed up my people pleasing and rescuing as being the best wife, mother, business owner, friend I could be.
+For years, I dressed up my people-pleasing and rescuing as being the best wife, mother, business owner, a friend I could be.

 The reality is that because I always put my hand up to jump in and ‘do’, it became expected.
-It didn’t make me more loveable.
-I was loveable because I was me.
+It didn’t make me more lovable.
+I was lovable because I was me.

 I was terrified that because I wasn’t as good as everyone else, the riches and gifts others had would be denied me.
 This fear expressed itself as judgement, sarcasm and criticism of everyone else’s lives.